ProjectIgnis/Distribution/README.md

 		portuguese: Naim

 * Added support for skills and characters
+	* To use a Skill during a duel, add it to the deck first.
+		* when the duel starts, the skill is removed.
-	* To use a Skill during a duel, have it in your deck at the start, it will be removed, to activate it, you will get a Prompt for skill requiring a specific timing OR use the Resolution Circle above the Skill location
+		* to activate it, you will get a prompt for skills taht require a specific activation timing and for others you use the resolution circle above the area where the skill is displayed.
-	* At the moment, Skills are not tied to Speed duel
+	* At the moment, skills are not limited to Speed duels.
-	* Only TCG Skills, Duel Link Skill are not planned at the moment, Vrains Anime skills may be done later, but priority to TCG
+	* Only TCG skills are available.
+Duel Link skills and skills from Yu-gi-oh VRAINS are not planned at the moment.
-	* If you liked Skills, Remember to Support the format IRL if you can
-	* WARNING:
+	* Important:
-		* Don't use Skills in Tag, Tag is not supported because of Core limitation, Cybercatman try to think about a workaround, but it will be take a while
+		* Do not use skills in Tag.
+This is not a duel mode supported due to core limitations.
-		* Don't Add several skills in the main deck, the system is not planned for that
+		* Don not add more than 1 skill  to the main deck as that is not handled.

 * Added support for an arbitrary number of cards in a deck (main, side, extra.)
 	* requires editing the deck file, might be tied with the server's